All Episodes

 You don't see Andrew McCabe having to sell his house.

-You don't see Andrew McCabe uh being frog marked out the way, of course, that you've seen some of the Trump associates.
+You don't see Andrew McCabe being frogmarked out the way, of course, that you've seen some of the Trump associates.

-Well, I think that if you're talking about you know of Trump folks, you're talking about someone like Paul Manafort who has been dirty dealing for decades, and that's well known, you know, in the what did the Mana Ford indictment have to do?
+Well, I think that if you're talking about Trump folks, you're talking about someone like Paul Manafort, who has been dirty dealing for decades, and that's well known, you know, in the United States.

-Oh, well, no, Chris, uh sorry, Ron was just saying that there are folks are having to sell their homes and are in all sorts of trouble, and there's nothing.
+Oh, well, no, Chris, sorry, Ron was just saying that there are folks who are having to sell their homes and are in all sorts of trouble, and there's nothing to do with that.

 No, Donald Trump had nothing to do with the firing.